-AuthRocket’s login tokens are fully JWT compatible.
+AuthRocket’s login tokens are JWT compatible.
 JWT, which stands for JSON Web Token, is a way of encoding various data into the login token while representing the token as a string of characters.
-Because they’re simple strings, JWT style tokens are extremely easy to pass around between AuthRocket, your user, and your app.
+Because they’re simple strings, JWT tokens are extremely easy to pass around between AuthRocket, your user, and your app.

 Additionally, JWTs are digitally signed, making it possible to verify that the contents of the JWT are unchanged.
 Using the signature, your app can verify the token without making an API call back to AuthRocket, reducing login time for your users.

 AuthRocket’s JWT tokens also include OpenID Connect compatible fields containing basic information about the user, and optionally, information about their account (memberships and orgs).
 This wealth of information right in the JWT significantly reduces the number of API calls your app would otherwise have to make, making everything faster.

 JWTs are cryptographically signed using either an asymmetric key pair (default) or a shared secret key.
 AuthRocket uses a unique JWT secret per realm.
 In our UI, this secret is found on the Integration page of each Realm.
 It is also available from the Get a Realm API call.
 The public key half of an asymmetric key pair is also available from LoginRocket at

 This secret will be used by your app to verify the JWT and ensure it’s unmodified.

 By default we use the RS256 signing algorithm.
 This key can be made public, making RS256 suitable for verifying keys from within browsers, native apps, or untrusted 3rd-party systems.
 It is also safe to commit RS256 keys into your code (although you may choose to use ENV variables or other traditional mechanisms instead if switching between realms).